Is The Dyson Hair Dryer Worth The Price?

 The Dyson Supersonic Hair Dryer comes with 5 attachments:

-Another difference between the Dyson hairdryer and most others on the market is that the motor is in the handle, not the head.
-It also has an LED light warning you when the filter needs changing.
+Another key difference is that the motor sits in the handle rather than the head, improving balance.
+There’s also an LED indicator that alerts you when the filter needs cleaning.

 How to use: